 5A study of advanced techniques of conducting, score reading, musical style, materials, and repertoire in the instrumental and vocal media.
 Emphasis is placed on physical exercises and coordination of the mind and hands, as well as musical terms necessary for proper interpretation of musical scores.
 Students conduct in both class and laboratory situations with College ensembles.
 Offered in alternate years (spring 2015).
 Prerequisites: MUS 250 with minimum grade of C; or instructor permission.

 A study of the development of music from Ancient Greece to the Medieval, Renaissance, and Baroque eras.
 Emphasis is placed on acquaintance with the music literature of successive periods.
-Prerequisites: Music Major or Minor status; MUS 140.
+Prerequisites: Music Major or Minor status; MUS 140; or instructor permission.

 A study of the development of music from the Classic and Romantic eras to the present.
 Emphasis is placed on acquaintance with the music literature of successive periods.
-Prerequisites: Music Major or Minor status; MUS 140.
+Prerequisites: Music Major or Minor status; MUS 140; or instructor permission.

 A study of contrapuntal techniques necessary to compose polyphonic music in two,three, four, or more parts.
 Prerequisites: MUS 255 and MUS 256 with minimum grades of C; or instructor permission.

 A study of the supervision, organization, and administration of instrumental music in the public schools, K-12, providing background and experience with the philosophical, historical, and practical foundation of instrumental music in the public schools.
 Emphasis is placed upon contemporary methodology, all aspects of teaching and conducting activities in instrumental music, comprehensive musicianship through performance, and preparation for student teaching.
 Offered in alternate years (fall 2014).
-Prerequisites: MUS 250 with a minimum grade of C.
+Prerequisites: MUS 250 with a minimum grade of C, or instructor permission.

 An intensive study of materials and methods for teaching vocal and general music in the elementary and secondary school, plus objectives, organization, administration, curriculum content, guidance for student teachers, and background in contemporary trends in music education for all age levels, K-12.
-Offered in alternate years (spring 2013).
-Prerequisites: MUS 120 and 250 with a minimum grade of C.
+Offered in alternate years (spring 2015).
+Prerequisites: MUS 120 and 250 with a minimum grade of C; or instructor permission.

 Students demonstrate competency in an area of performance, research, composition, or music technology.
 Senior projects may include a research project, composition, music technology project, or internship.
 Prerequisite: senior standing and consent of faculty advisor.